julianlam/feps/fep/ef61/fep-ef61.md

 - Cryptographic origins are used.
 They are similar to web origins described in [RFC-6454] but computed using a different algorithm.
 - Authentication via fetching from an origin is not possible.
 The main authentication method is verification of a signature.

-The origin of an `ap://` URL is computed by the following algorithm:
+The origin of an 'ap' URI is computed by the following algorithm:

 1. Let `uri-scheme` be the `ap` string.
-2. Let `uri-host` be the authority component of the URL.
+2. Let `uri-host` be the authority component of the URI.
 3. Let `uri-port` be the number 0.
 4. Return the triple `(uri-scheme, uri-host, uri-port)`.